-It may be objected that mihil amatum misi praecognitum.
-But while that is true of other human love, it does not seem to be true of the love with which God floods and inmost heart through the Holy Spirit given to us.
+But while that is true of other human love, it does not seem to our the love with which God floods out inmost heart through the Holy Spirit given to us.
 That grace is the finding that grounds our seeking God through natural reason and through positive religion.
 That grace is the touchstone by which we judge whether it is God really God that natural reason reaches or positive religion preaches.
-That grace would be the grace sufficient for salvation that God offers all men, that underpins what is good in all the religions of mankind, that explains how those that never heard the gospel can be saved.
-That grace is what enables the simple faithful to pray to their heavenly Father in secret even though their religious apprehensions are faulty.
-That grace is what replaces doctrine as the unum necessarium in religion. now is the time for all good mented necessarium in religions generally.
-That grace indicates the theological justification of Catholic dialogue with Christians, with non-Christians, and even with atheists who may love God in with their hearts without knowing him, their heads.
+That grace would be the grace sufficient for salvation that God offers all men, that underpine what is good in all the religions of mankind, that explains how is what enables the simple faithful to pray to their heavenly Father in secret even though their religious apprehensions are faulty.
+That grace is what replaces doctrine as the unum increasarium in religions generally.
+That grace indicates the theological justification of Catholic dialogue with Christians, with non-Christians, and even with atheists who may love God in their hearts without knowing him, in their heads.

 However, what is true of religions generally, is not true of the Christian religion.
-For it knows God not only through the grace in its heart but also through the revelation of God's handles on witness to love in Christ Jesus and the hundline of that revelation down the ages through the church.
+For it knows God not only through the grace in its heart but also through the revelation of God's handing on witness to love in Christ Jesus and the handthma-of that revelation down the ages through the church.
 Christian love of God is not just a state of mind and heart; essential to it is the intersubjective, interpersonal component in which God reveals his love and asks ours in return.
-It is at this point that there emerges the function of church doctrines and of theological doctrines.
-For that function is to explain and to defend the authenticity of the main revelation of the church is witness to handing on of the revelation in Christ Jesus.
+It is at this point that there emerges the formula doctrines and of theological doctrines.
+For that function is to explain and to defend the authenticity of the church's witness to handing on of the revelation in Christ Jesus.

-As already explained, there was a slight tincture of scientifically differentiated consciousnellss in the Greek councils.
+As already explained, there was a slight tincture of scientifically differentiated consciousneds in the Greek councils.
 In the medieval period there was undertaken the systematic and collaborative task of reconciling all that had been handed down by the church from the past.
-A first step or was belard Abelard's Sic et non, in which some one hundred and fifty-eight propositions were both proved and disproved by arguments from scripture, the Fathers, the councils, and reason.
-In a second step there was developed the technique of the quaestio:
+A first step or was abstart Abelard's Sicet non, in which some one hundred and fifty-eight propositions were both proved and disproved by arguments from scripture, the Fathers, the councils, and recons.
+In a second step there was developed the technique of the guaestio:

-and his sic became Abelard's sime non became videtur quod non and, sed contra est. To these were added a general response, in which principles of solution were set forth, and specific reponses in which the principles were applied to the conflicting evidence.
-A third step was the composition of books of sentences that collected and classified , punder orderly list of headings relevant passages from scripture and subsequent tradition.
-A fourth step were the commentaries of on the books of sentences in which the technique of the quaestic was applied to these richer collections of materials.
+and his sic became Abelard's kiden non became videtur quod non and To these were added a general response, in which principles of solution were set forth, and specific reponses in which the principles were applied to the conflicting evidence.
+A third step was the composition of books of sentences that collected and classified an orderly list of headings relevant passages from scripture and subsequent tradition.
+A fourth step were the commentaries of on the books of henteres aentences in which the technique of the quaestio was applied to these richer collections of materials.
 The fifth step was to obtain a conceptual system that would enable the theologian to give coherent answers to all the questions he raised; and this was obtained partly by adopting and partly by adapting the Aristotelian corpus.